mkrul/pet-registry/documentation.md

 - Centralized notification handling using Redux improves code maintainability and reduces prop drilling
 - Using Redux for cross-cutting concerns like notifications follows best practices for state management
 - Backend messages should be used directly rather than creating custom messages in the frontend
+- Consolidating state management improves maintainability
+- Proper separation of concerns between API calls and local state
+- Loading and error states should be handled consistently

 ### Map Behavior
 - The map now zooms out to a level of 4 when creating a new report, providing a broader view of the United States